 Wayne is acknowledged as one of Canada's leading development coaches and coaching educators.
 He has won numerous awards including the Canadian Tennis Professionals Association's 'Course Facilitator of the year' award and 'Club Professional of the year' award.

 He is a national expert on the Game-based approach and other modern coaching methodologies.
-He has created large portions of the Canadian coaching certification system's educational materials and curriculums.
+He is a major contributor to the Canadian coaching certification system's educational materials and curriculums.

 INTRODUCTION